jagan-hazard/Transfer_Learning_VGG-16/README.md

 Notes:
 ----------
+   * For the first time running train.py,it will search for Pre-trained weight file of the VGG-16 (without top layer), if it doesn't find                   it, it will automatically download from internet.
+   * Pre-trained file is mandatory to perform any kinf of transfer learning.
    * To classify the Images, we must do trainning followed by classification.
    * My dataset folder (named "data") will look like this.